Curt Flood: Retirement

-After his retirement, Flood purchased a bar in the resort town of Palma on the island of Majorca, where he had moved in the wake of the bankruptcy of his Curt Flood Associates business, two lawsuits, and an IRS lien on a home he bought for his mother.
+After his retirement, Flood purchased a bar in the resort town of Palma de Mallorca on the island of Mallorca, where he had moved in the wake of the bankruptcy of his Curt Flood Associates business, two lawsuits, and an IRS lien on a home he bought for his mother.
 He returned to baseball as a member of the Oakland Athletics broadcasting team in 1978.
 In 1988 he was named commissioner of the short-lived Senior Professional Baseball Association.
 In the mid-1990s, he joined the management group of the United Baseball League (UBL), which was envisioned as a smaller alternative to MLB.
 While the group negotiated a long-term TV contract with Liberty Media, the deal (and the UBL) failed when Liberty was absorbed by MLB contractor Fox Sports.
 In his spare time, he painted; his 1989 oil portrait of Joe DiMaggio sold at auction for $9,500 in 2006.